 - Boiler water carryover

-Another common causes of corrosion.
-Acid attack happens when the pH of feed water drops below 8.5.
-The carbonate alkalinity in the water is converted to carbon dioxide gas (CO2) by the heat and pressure of the boilers.
-CO2 is carried over in the steam.
-When the steam condenses, CO2 dissolves in water to form carbonic acid (H2CO3) and reduces the pH of the condensate returning to the boilers.
-Acid attack may also impact condensate return piping throughout the facility.
+Another common cause of corrosion is acid.
+Acid attack occurs when the pH of feed water drops below 8.5.
+The carbonate alkalinity in the water is converted into carbon dioxide gas (CO2) by the heat and pressure of the boilers.
+CO2 is carried over within the steam.
+When the steam condenses, CO2 dissolves into water to form carbonic acid (H2CO3) and reduces the pH of the condensate returning to the boilers.
+Acid attack may also damage condensate return piping throughout the facility.

-To assure acceptable steam purity, the American Boiler Manufacturers Association (ABMA) specifies boiler water composition limits (Table 1) by operating pressure.
-Requirements for boiler water composition become more stringent as operating pressures increase.
+To ensure acceptable steam purity, the American Boiler Manufacturers Association (ABMA) specifies boiler water composition limits by operating pressure (Table 1).
+As operating pressures increase, requirements for boiler water composition become more stringent.

-Areas of some water tube boilers experience heat flux rates as high as 250,000 Btu/hr/ft2, far greater than in boilers in service when the ABMA, limits were established.
+Water tube boilers experience heat flux rates as high as 250,000 Btu/hour/ft2.
+This heat flux rate is far greater than boilers typically experienced when the ABMA limits were established.
 Combined with dimensional restrictions on modern units, this has raised the need for new guidelines to replace the outdated ABMA limits.
 Table 2 from the ASME Research Committee on Water in Thermal Power Systems reflects the need for feed water to be extremely pure.
 These new guidelines will continue to be refined.
-Table 1 & 2 mentioned, below.

 pH and conductivity control in boiler feed water is critical.
 Key benefits include:

-- Reduces potential for carryover into the steam system
+- Reduce the potential for carryover into the steam system

-- Eliminates excessive blowdown which wastes water, chemical, and energy
+- Eliminate excessive blow down which wastes water, chemical, and energy

-- Eliminates overfeeding chemical to address high solids excursions
+- Eliminate overfeeding chemical to address high solids excursions

-- Reduces time operators spend testing and adjusting system
+- Reduce time operators spend testing and adjusting system